khine-thant-su/mm_earthquake_tracker_dashboard/README.md

 ## 🧪 Usage Instructions

-1. Configure the database connection<br>
+1. Configure the database connection:<br>
-Edit config.py to include your PostgreSQL credentials (e.g., dbname, user, password, host, port).
+Edit `config.py` to include your PostgreSQL credentials (e.g., dbname, user, password, host, port).

-2. Fetch and parse earthquake data<br>
+2. Fetch and parse earthquake data:<br>
-Run scrape&cleandata.py to retrieve raw earthquake data from the USGS API, clean the data, and insert cleaned data to the PostgreSQL database.
+Run `scrape&cleandata.py` to retrieve raw earthquake data from the USGS API, clean the data, and insert cleaned data to the PostgreSQL database.

-3. Visualize the data<br>
+3. Visualize the data:<br>
-Run map_quakes.py to generate an interactive map of the earthquakes using Folium.<br>
+Run `map_quakes.py` to generate an interactive map of the earthquakes using Folium.<br>
-Or run streamlit_app.py to generate a line plot of monthly earthquake counts and an interactive map of the earthquakes.<br>
+Or run `streamlit_app.py` to generate a line plot of monthly earthquake counts and an interactive map of the earthquakes.<br>

 **NOTE:** Earthquake magnitude classification referenced from [University of Alaska Fairbanks Earthquake Center.](https://earthquake.alaska.edu/earthquake-magnitude-classes)